A Comprehensive Guide To Maryland EV Tax Credits, Rebates & Charging Incentives

 EV Charging Rates in Maryland

-Many Maryland utilities offer time-of-use (TOU) plans that help you save by shifting your EV charging schedule to overnight, when demand for electricity is generally lower.
+Maryland residents can also save on EV charging by taking advantage of time-of-use (TOU) programs with a lower kWh rate when demand is lower at night.
 Additionally, you can compare different retail energy suppliers in your area to find the most affordable rates available.

 A&N Electric Cooperative